Copyright © 2015 - 18 euexit.com. All rights reserved.

 The "Battle" for Poppy Day

 It is OK to not wear a poppy, but it should not be hijacked on the false premise that it glorifies war.
-Remembrance Sunday should not be usurped for left wing propaganda, suggesting it should be replaced by white poppy to promote pacifism and peace - that would appropriate on any other day in the year - but not as an attempt to dishonour the lives and service of those who died - which would be the only reason for wearing a white poppy on Remembrance Sunday.
+Remembrance Sunday should not be usurped for left-wing propaganda, suggesting it should be replaced by white poppy to promote pacifism and peace - that would appropriate on any other day in the year - but not as an attempt to dishonour the lives and service of those who died - which would be the only reason for wearing a white poppy on Remembrance Sunday - white is the colour for surrender not sacrifice.

-The EU member states are no less militarily belligerent now than they ever were, in particular, up to 2010 Germany was the 3rd biggest arms dealer in the world, after Russia and the USA (China took the place of Germany in 2010) and Germany's principal clients are in the Middle East - in 2011 the German government admitted to selling dual use chemicals to the Assad regime in Syria (see BBC reports covering these areas (see also EU Myths Part 2) - so please don't fall for the EU's claim that they are peace loving - read the Lisbon Treaty (2007) to discover that the EU intends to build a military superpower - controlled by Germany, on the backs of the EU member states (Article 42 (TEU) et seq).
+The EU member states are no less militarily belligerent now than they ever were, in particular, up to 2010 Germany was the 3rd biggest arms dealer in the world, after Russia and the USA (China took the place of Germany in 2010) and Germany's principal clients are in the Middle East - in 2011 the German government admitted to selling dual-use chemicals to the Assad regime in Syria (see BBC reports covering these areas (see also EU Myths Part 2) - so please don't fall for the EU's claim that they are peace-loving - read the Lisbon Treaty (2007) to discover that the EU intends to build a military superpower - controlled by Germany, on the backs of the EU member states (see Defence and Security - Article 42.3 (TEU) et seq).

-"Poppy Day" originally Commemorated those who died in the the First World War which resulted in 10 million military dead, 7 million civilian deaths, 21 million wounded, and 7.7 million missing or imprisoned" (Diffen.com) - the symbol of the poppy came from Flanders Fields Poem:-
+"Poppy Day" originally Commemorated those who died in the First World War which resulted in 10.5 million military dead, 7 million civilian deaths, 21 million wounded, and 7.7 million missing or imprisoned" (Diffen.com) - the symbol of the poppy came from Flanders Fields Poem:-

 The World’s Most Famous WAR MEMORIAL POEM